*This was co-written with my husband, Stephen. He deserves the primary credit including the overall concept.*

 Knowledge is the key to eventual sustainability.
 In other words, the +P approach to preparedness includes self-improvement through the acquisition of knowledge.
 This knowledge may be acquired in many ways including but not limited to continuing education, personal experience, experimentation, mentoring relationships, university studies, outdoor schools, primitive skills gatherings, books, videos, martial arts training centers, and self-help/motivational materials.

 Physical and Mental Health

 This category of the +P approach is one that focuses on improving both mental and physical health.
 Physical and mental stability are key elements in having the ability to sustain yourself and your family during difficult times.
-As one might suspect, this area focuses on exercise, maintaining a positive outlook, building tolerance to various situations, stress management, preventative healthcare, eating clean/maintaining a healthy diet, building and maintaining positive relationships, getting adequate rest, living in a clean/safe environment, spirituality, and personal hygiene.
+As one might suspect, this area focuses on exercise, maintaining a positive outlook, building a tolerance to various situations, stress management, preventative health care, eating clean/maintaining a healthy diet, building and maintaining positive relationships, getting adequate rest, living in a clean/safe environment, spirituality, and personal hygiene.